 incl.
 7% VAT zzgl.
 Versandkosten

-„Sewing Vintage Menswear“ is a book project by bespoke tailor Sebastian Hoofs and fashion blogger Niklas Hoppe.
-This book containts tutorials and patterns for knickerbockers, detachable collars, shirt, and waistcoats of 1920.
+„Sewing Vintage Menswear“ is a book by bespoke tailor Sebastian Hoofs and content creator Niklas Hoppe.
+This book contains tutorials and patterns for knickerbockers, detachable collars, shirt, waistcoats, and more – 1920s style.
 It also includes brief characterizations of each piece and photos depicting its fashionable usage.

 Bespoke tailor Sebastian Hoofs and I wrote a book including sewing tutorials, patterns, historical backgrounds and a lot of photos concerning the classic menswear of 1920.
 We aim for hobby tailors, role players, enthusiasts of shows like Babylon Berlin, Peaky Blinders and Downton Abbey as well as dandys, gentlemen and rugged guys.